dolphindb/Tutorials_EN/vscode_extension.md

 - Execute scripts and print execution information and result to the terminal
 - Manage databases and inspect session variables online
 - View tables, vectors, matrices and other data structures in your browser and check data updates dynamically
+- View tables, vectors, matrices and other data structures in tabular forms in the panel.
+- Display the plot in the panel.

 Note: Make sure to start the DolphinDB server before using the DolphinDB extension in VS Code.

 ## Getting Started

-Before installing the DolphinDB extension for VS Code, install or upgrade to VS Code v1.66.0 or higher (https://code.visualstudio.com/).
+Before installing the DolphinDB extension for VS Code, install or upgrade to VS Code v1.68.0 or higher (https://code.visualstudio.com/).

 ### Install Extension